Eyelid Surgery Conveniently located to serve Franklin, Nashville, and Brentwood

-- Lower eyelid surgery can correct droopiness of the lower eyelids, showing white below the iris (colored portion of the eye).
+- Lower eyelid surgery can correct the droopiness of the lower eyelids, showing white below the iris (colored portion of the eye).

 Eyelid surgery is typically performed on adult men and women who have healthy facial tissue and muscles and have realistic goals for improvement of the upper and/or lower eyelids and surrounding area.